Safety tips to protect your contracting business and employees

 • Consider investing in security cameras or security guards.
 At a minimum, ask local law enforcement to frequently patrol the area.

-4. Cover your bases.
+4. Cover your bases

 To protect yourself from liability and loss: